puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Resource References
 -----

-Some attributes, like the [relationship][] metaparameters, require a reference to an existing Puppet resource.
-Refer to a Puppet resource with its type and title as follows:
+Resource references identify a specific existing Puppet resource by its type and title.
+Several attributes, such as the [relationship][] metaparameters, require resource references.

 {% highlight ruby %}
+    # A reference to a file resource:
     subscribe => File['/etc/ntp.conf'],
     ...
+    # A type with a multi-segment name:
     before => Concat::Fragment['apache_port_header'],
 {% endhighlight %}

 The general form of a resource reference is:

-* The resource **type,** capitalized.
-(If the type has a namespace separator (`::`) in its name, every segment must be capitalized.)
+* The resource **type,** capitalized (every segment must be capitalized if the type includes a namespace separator \[`::`\])
-* An opening square bracket.
+* An opening square bracket
-* The **title** of the resource, usually as a quoted string.
-(If the title is a single word, it may be bare.)
+* The **title** of the resource, or a comma-separated list of titles
-* A closing square bracket.
+* A closing square bracket

 Unlike variables, resource references are not parse-order dependent, and can be used before the resource itself is declared.

+### Multi-Resource References

+Resource references with a comma-separated list of titles refer to multiple resources of the same type:

+{% highlight ruby %}
+    # A multi-resource reference:
+    require => File['/etc/apache2/httpd.conf', '/etc/apache2/magic', '/etc/apache2/mime.types'],
+{% endhighlight %}

+They can be used wherever an array of references might be used.
+They can also go on either side of a [chaining arrow][chaining] or receive a [block of additional attributes][attribute_override].

 * * *